EAA is now hiring seasonal grounds crew employees! Apply now.

 Heather McRoberts Memorial Scholarship

 Established by donations to the Antique Airplane Association of Colorado, this scholarship is a memorial tribute to Heather "Tinkerbell" McRoberts.
-Up until her death at the young age of 19, from soloing in a glider upon turning 14 to obtaining her commercial and seaplane ratings four years later, she always achieved her goals as a birthday tradition.
+Up until her death at the young age of 19, Heather always achieved her goals as a birthday tradition, from soloing in a glider upon turning 14 to obtaining her commercial and seaplane ratings four years later.
 Each year at EAA GirlVenture, this scholarship provides a $500 award to a participant, age 21 or younger, that expresses a commitment to pursuing aviation as a profession or as an avocation in adult life.
-The scholarship may be used to offset tuition to attend EAA’s Air Academy, or as a reimbursement for flight training related expenses.
+The scholarship may be used to offset tuition to attend EAA’s Air Academy, or as a reimbursement for flight training-related expenses.
 If applicable, the award will be paid to the selected candidate's post-secondary school or program of choice.

 Morgan Brittany Smith Memorial Scholarship

 This annual scholarship of $3,500 is established to carry on the legacy of Morgan Smith, whose life was tragically cut short.
-This scholarship will help the applicant’s pursue higher education in the Aviation/Aerospace field.
+This scholarship will help the applicant pursue higher education in the aviation/aerospace field.
 The applicant shall have a GPA above 3.5 and be active in the community either through community service or extracurricular activities.
 The award will be paid to the selected candidate's post-secondary school or program of choice.
-To receive this award, you must be an attendee of EAA GirlVenture Camp or a prior participant of Women Soar You Soar in the past two years, and must be present at the Wednesday presentation during EAA AirVenture.
+To receive this award, you must be an attendee of EAA GirlVenture Camp and must be present at the Wednesday presentation during EAA AirVenture.

 Cmdr.
 John Paradiso Scholarship